 By investing time into building a board like this, you’ll save time training new team members and won’t have to reinvent the wheel each time.
 It can always be used to maintain knowledge on the team, so everyone is always up-to-date.

 Weekly shifts board

 If you and your team work in shifts, you can even use monday for allocating shifts week to week.
-The example above shows a great, clear way of doing this.
+The example below shows a great, clear way of doing this.
 If team members then need to swap shifts, they can do so independently, without your involvement, by adding an update in the day they want to swap and @mentioning the other team member they want to swap with to request the change.